What to do With Leftover Condiments

 Pickles, whether homemade or store-bought, are perhaps the ultimate snack.
 Just be sure to keep the pickle juice when you finish them since it makes an easy and delicious marinade for meat or vegetables.
-We love it as a fool-proof way to brine chicken, but you should experiment with it and find your favorite way to use pickle juice!
+We love it as a fool-proof way to brine chicken, but you should experiment and find your favorite way to use pickle juice!
 It’s also excellent dashed into a Bloody Mary.

 Think ketchup is just good for burgers and fries?
 Think again!
-Ketchup is one of the most versatile sauces we regularly cook with since it's got a perfect balance of sweet, salty, and tangy flavor.
+Ketchup is one of the most versatile sauces we regularly cook with since it's got a perfect balance of sweet, salty, savory, and tangy flavor.
 This means that the last bit of ketchup is the perfect foundation for a glaze or even a homemade sweet and sour or barbecue sauce.

 Have other condiments around?

 Any hot sauce is delicious when combined with yogurt to make a creamy, spicy dip or a base for coleslaw.